taicaile/Jenkinslib/README.md

-# Jenkinslib
+# README

-The Jenkins lib for experiment.
+Test how to use the Jenkins Library.